Multi-person 3D pose estimation from unlabelled data: Abstract

 \section{Abstract}

 Its numerous applications make multi-human 3D pose estimation a remarkably impactful area of research.
-Nevertheless, assuming a multiple-view system composed of several regular RGB cameras, 3D multi-pose estimation presents several challenges.
-First of all, each person must be uniquely identified in the different views to separate the 2D information provided by the cameras.
-Secondly, the 3D pose estimation process from the multi-view 2D information of each person must be robust against noise and potential occlusions in the scenario.
-In this work, we address these two challenges with the help of deep learning.
-Specifically, we present a model based on Graph Neural Networks capable of predicting the cross-view correspondence of the people in the scenario along with a Multilayer Perceptron that takes the 2D points to yield the 3D poses of each person.
-These two models are trained in a self-supervised manner, thus avoiding the need for large datasets with 3D annotations.
+Nevertheless, it presents several challenges, especially when approached using multiple views and regular RGB cameras as the only input.
+First, each person must be uniquely identified in the different views.
+Secondly, it must be robust to noise, partial occlusions, and views where a person may not be detected.
+Thirdly, most pose estimation approaches rely on environment-specific annotated datasets that are frequently prohibitively expensive and/or require specialised hardware.
+Specifically, this is the first multi-camera, multi-person data-driven approach that does not require an annotated dataset.
+In this work, we address these three challenges with the help of self-supervised learning.
+In particular, we present a three-staged pipeline and a rigorous evaluation providing evidence that our approach performs faster than other state-of-the-art algorithms, with comparable accuracy, and most importantly, does not require annotated datasets.
+The pipeline is composed of a 2D skeleton detection step, followed by a Graph Neural Network to estimate cross-view correspondences of the people in the scenario and a Multi-Layer Perceptron that transforms the 2D information into 3D pose estimations.
+Our proposal comprises the last two steps, and it is compatible with any 2D skeleton detector as input.
+These two models are trained in a self-supervised manner, thus avoiding the need for datasets annotated with 3D ground-truth poses.